 Debut solo album release: Heart & Hereafter

-This May, Elizabeth Llewellyn launches her debut solo album, Heart & Hereafter.
+May 2021, Elizabeth Llewellyn launched her debut solo album, Heart & Hereafter.
 Curated and recorded in collaboration with renowned pianist Simon Lepper and Orchid Classics, the album is a collection of songs by British composer Samuel Coleridge-Taylor, many of which have never been recorded before.

 As a project that has been evolving since 2013, Elizabeth first performed many of the works publicly at St James Church, London in January 2019, in a programme that included works by Coleridge-Taylor's contemporaries, Mahler and Strauss.
 Elizabeth has since performed variations on this programme in her recital debut at the Wigmore Hall, and at Snape Maltings in Aldeburgh.
 Looking ahead she brings the programme back to Snape Maltings this summer, with further performances next season at Sheffield University, the Royal Welsh College of Music and Drama and Stapleford Granary.

-In the run up to the album launch, from 3 May Elizabeth will be releasing daily videos in a series of 'Inside Heart & Hereafter' episodes, exploring the elements that went into making the album, and shining a light on all things Coleridge-Taylor.
+In the run up to the album launch, from 3 May Elizabeth has released daily videos in a series of 'Inside Heart & Hereafter' episodes, exploring the elements that went into making the album, and shining a light on all things Coleridge-Taylor.
 Episodes can be viewed on Twitter, Facebook, Instagram and TikTok.

-This album was recorded and produced during lockdown period in the UK, and will be released on 28 May 2021, reaching Top 5 in the iTunes album charts.
-The disc is available for pre-order online from Friday 7th May via Orchid Classics, Amazon, Presto Classical and more, all available via the link here.
+This album was recorded and produced during lockdown period in the UK, and released on 28 May 2021, reaching Top 5 in the iTunes album charts.
+The disc is available to buy or stream through Orchid Classics, Amazon, Presto Classical and more, all available via the link here.

 Turn of the Screw (Governess)

 The Rape of Lucretia (Female Chorus)

 La Clemenza di Tito (Vitellia)*